-1. Carbon nanomaterials; carbon nanotubes, graphene, porous carbon, and hybrid carbon materials: synthesis, properties and functionalization
+- Carbon nanotubes, graphene, porous carbon, and hybrid carbon-based materials: synthesis, properties, and functionalization for efficient energy storage

-2. Prospects and architectural designing of carbon nanomaterials for energy conversion and storage: in laboratory and industry
+- Architectural design and promises of carbon materials for energy conversion and storage: in laboratory and industry

-3. Characterization methods (including in-situ techniques) of carbon materials for energy storage and conversion applications
+- Characterization techniques and analytical methods of carbon-based materials for energy applications

-13. Carbon nanomaterials for efficient fuel cells and flow batteries
+- Carbon nanomaterials for advanced lithium and sodium-ion batteries

-14. Carbon-based integrated devices for efficient energy conversions (including optoelectronics and photoluminescence)
+- Carbon-based integrated devices for efficient photo-energy conversion and storag

 Carbon Based Nanomaterials for Advanced Thermal and Electrochemical Energy Storage and Conversion presents a comprehensive overview of recent theoretical and experimental developments and prospects on carbon-based nanomaterials for thermal, solar and electrochemical energy conversion, along with their storage applications for both laboratory and industrial perspectives.
 Large growth in human populations has led to seminal growth in global energy consumption, hence fossil fuel usage has increased, as have unwanted greenhouse gases, including carbon dioxide, which results in critical environmental concerns.
 This book discusses this growing problem, aligning carbon nanomaterials as a solution because of their structural diversity and electronic, thermal and mechanical properties.